AipioxTechson/takehome-sp/README.md

 `Processor.py` - source code for a Processor

-`requirements.txt` - the virtual environment file needed to run this code

 ## Usage

 To run the tests, run `make test` or `make`.
 This will run the code against all of the automated tests provided